anothay/AndroidAppArchitecture/README.md

 It is convenient because you can dispose disposables in onCleared method in ViewModel, as well it will bring less crashes and etc.

-So every Logic Unit you need in ViewModel is injected.
+So every Unit you need in ViewModel is injected.

-The very important thing, that all logic units should have one responsibility, and should be abstractions.
+The very important thing, that all units should have one responsibility, and should be abstractions.

 All Units for ViewModel should be built on principles of Clean Architecture.